Groovv vs Discogs: A Companion App, Not a Competitor (2026)

 Can I import my Discogs collection into Groovv?

 Yes.
-Connect your Discogs account and import your entire collection in minutes.
+Connect your Discogs account and import your collection in minutes.
 Added new records since?
-Tap Sync to pull in just the new ones — no full re-import needed.
-Incremental sync is a Pro feature.
+Tap Sync to pull in just the new ones - no full re-import needed.
+Unlimited import and incremental sync are Pro features.

 Does Groovv have a marketplace?